 The BCHC staff notifies individual towns, local housing authorities, and local affordable housing advocates when potential loss of affordable housing units due to foreclosure, bankruptcy, or other financial distress is brought to the County's attention in an effort to bring together the necessary stakeholders to attempt to save the affordability of the units.
-Additionally, Barnstable County has recently provided funding for a temporary Regional Shared Housing Consultant and a Housing Initiative Manager to assist in this process.
+Barnstable County has recently provided funding for a Regional Shared Housing Service pilot program.
+Additionally, using funding provided by Barnstable County via ARPA, the Shared Regional Housing Service pilot program developed a first ever database of all deed restricted affordable units in all fifteen towns.
+This database is available to each community to be used for monitoring and compliance of deed restricted units.
+This will assist communities to be pro-active in retaining and maintaining deed restricted affordable housing.
 In the development of affordable housing in the region, state and federal LIHTC play the major funding role.
 However, due to the extremely high development costs (over \$650,000 per unit), funding from numerous (12 to 15+) sources is now required to subsidized the development.